josedv82/NBA_Schedule_XGBoost_Classifier/README.md

 A google colab notebook showcasing the workflow of a model to predict NBA game outcomes and winning probabilities based on schedule related data.

+#### Goal:
+To understand the impact of schedule related metrics on game performance.
+This information could potentially be used by teams to optimize travel plans and manage different schedule indicators.

 #### Data Source:
 * I used an R package that I built called [{airball}](https://github.com/josedv82/airball) to [download the data](https://github.com/josedv82/NBA_Predictive_Model/blob/main/Airball_Download.Rmd). {airball} provides various functions to extract schedule related metrics from public box score information.
 * To train the model I used 20 seasons of NBA data (2000-19).